fmetivier/IslandsLib/README.rst

 IslandsLib is a library that provides  a set of functions and classes to help

 * solve the poisson equation to model simple freshwater lenses  islands using the pyfreefem library and FreeFem++ software;
-* use IGN (French National Geography Institute) products to creat single coastline contours from shapefile for the purpose of modeling.
+* use IGN (French National Geography Institute) products to create single coastline contours from shapefile for the purpose of modeling.

 IslandsLib also provides a data repository of Island contours.
 Please feel free to contribute !